Optical properties of a disordered metallic film: local vs. collective phenomena: Introduction

+In this paper we consider a model describing disordered films of metallic particles.
+Apart from the remarkable progress in theoretical methods as well as in experimental techniques, a relatively small number of theoretical predictions have been quantitatively compared with experimental data so far.
+This is because of the difficulty in preparing a well-controlled sample exactly corresponding to the system under theoretical consideration (a lattice gas, for instance).
+On the other hand, the significant increase of computing power in the last few decades makes it possible to undertake direct numerical simulations of such systems.
+This allows to check the validity of theories in the most direct way.
+Such calculations are one of the subjects of this paper.

-A particular case of a system where the CPA is easy to formulate is the case of a periodic lattice with metallic particles randomly placed at nodes \cite{Persson:1983} (the so-called lattice gas).
+Another, and more important point is an analysis of the nonlocal physics beyond the CPA.
+For this purpose, we study a system where the CPA and its extensions are easy to formulate: the so-called lattice gas being a periodic lattice with metallic particles randomly placed at nodes \cite{Persson:1983}.
 The CPA corresponds to a substitution of the partially filled lattice with a regular one, having particles with a self-consistent permittivity at each node \cite{Persson:1983}, \cite{Persson:1983a}, \cite{Barrera:1991}.
 Physically this means that fluctuations of electromagnetic field at different sites are assumed as uncorrelated (that is, fluctuations are local).
-Usually, the Drude model is used for the frequency dependence of the permittivity of the particles, and a dipole-dipole interaction between the particles is assumed.

 There are a few arguments for physics beyond the single-site CPA.
 Firstly, in some systems there are correlations due to grouping of the disordered particles.
 For example, a fractal nature of clusters is assumed in a series of works \cite{Hui:1986}, \cite{Chang:1992}, \cite{Markel:1996}, \cite{Markel:2004}.
 The idea that in a set of randomly distributed particles some specific configurations of particles placed close to each other gives a significant contribution to the total polarizability is applied in \cite{Kochergin:2007}.
-Another case are systems in which the particles are distributed independently, but spatial correlations appear in the electromagnetic field at different particles.
-This is particularly the case for systems with a high filling factor, whereas the concept of local correlations is more suitable for low filling factors.
+In the present paper, we stick to another case when the particles are distributed independently, but spatial correlations appear in the electromagnetic field at different particles.